ferrilab/bitvec/README.md

-# `BitVec` – `Vec<bool>` in overdrive
+# `BitVec` – Managing memory bit by bit

-This crate provides a type, `BitVec`, which allows bitwise access to a region of memory.
-This can be used to implement simple sets or to permit fine-grained control over the values in regions of memory.
+This crate provides packed bit-level analogues to `[T]` and `Vec<T>`.
+The slice type `BitSlice` and the vector type `BitVec` allow bitwise access to a region of memory in any endian ordering or underlying primitive type.
+This permits construction of space-efficient sets or fine-grained control over the values in a region of memory.

+`BitVec` is a strict expansion of `BitSlice` to include allocation management.
+Since `BitVec` is shorter to type, the rest of this document will use it by default, and mark out sections that apply *only* to the vector type and not to the slice type.
+Unless marked, assume that the text applies to both.

 `BitVec` is generic over an ordering cursor, using the trait `Endian`, and the primitive type, using the trait `Bits`.
 This means that `BitVec` structures can